-Low-cost therapeutics: Developing new vaccines, diagnostics, drugs and drug delivery system; to produce low-cost, small proteins and therapeutics using plants and animals as bioreactors
+Low-cost therapeutics: Developing new vaccines, diagnostics, drugs and drug delivery system; to produce low-cost, small proteins and therapeutics using plants and animals asbioreactors are various applications of Biotechnology such as Gene therapy, Biopharmaceuticals, Pharmacogenomics, genetic testing etc. in the field of medicine.

-Life resources: Fisheries, oil, gas, minerals, sand, gravels, renewable energy sources are some of the Life resources that find their applications in Life tourism, waste disposal and detoxification, Carbon dioxide capture and storage, habitats, nutrient recycling, water circulation and exchange, gas and climate regulation etc.
+Marine resources: Fisheries, oil, gas, minerals, sand, gravels, renewable energy sources are some of the marine resources that find their applications in Marine tourism, waste disposal and detoxification, Carbon dioxide capture and storage, habitats, nutrient recycling, water circulation and exchange, gas and climate regulation etc.

 Medical Biotechnology: Techniques like gene therapy, recombinant DNA technology and polymerase chain retort which employ genes and DNA molecules to diagnose diseases.
-There are various applications of Biotechnology such as Gene therapy, Biopharmaceuticals, Pharmacogenomics, genetic testing etc. in the field of medicine.
+There